klahnakoski/blacker/README.md

 ## Development

-Be sure you are in the `blacker` main directory
+Be sure you are in the `mo-black` main directory

     python -m venv .venv
     source .venv/bin/activate